The offside rule is one of the most used AND most misunderstood rules in soccer.

 In situations where an offense is committed against a player in an offside position who is already playing or attempting to play the ball or challenging an opponent for the ball, the offside offense is penalized as it has occurred before the foul challenge.

-A defending player who leaves the field of play without the referee’s permission shall be considered to be on the goal line or touchline for the purposes of offside until the next stoppage in play or until the defending team has played the ball towards the halfway line and it is outside its penalty area.
+A defending player who leaves the field of play without the referee’s permission shall be considered to be on the goal line or touchline for the purposes of offside until the next stoppage in play or until the defending team has played the ball toward the halfway line and it is outside its penalty area.

 If the player left the field of play deliberately, the player must be cautioned when the ball is next out of play.